-Aldehydes are collected on a glass fiber filter treated with 2,4-dinitrophenylhydrazine and phosphoric acid.
+Aldehydes are collected on a glass fiber filter treated with 2,4-dinitrophenylhydrazine (DNPH) and phosphoric acid.
 The sample filter is extracted with acetonitrile and analyzed by HPLC using a UV detector.
 Badges are assembled under a blanket of nitrogen to reduce background levels.

 For Cidex (glutaraldehyde) and Cidex OPA (o-phthaldehyde), use the 581 badge for STEL/Ceiling monitoring.

 Customers that are going to use the NIOSH REL-TWA, NIOSH Ceiling, or other regulatory limits significantly lower than OSHA’s to evaluate their formaldehyde results should use the 581 badge, not the 571.
 The NIOSH REL is 0.016 ppm, which is over 40 times below the OSHA PEL of 0.75 ppm.
-So the fast sampling 581 with an 8 hour reporting limit of 0.0014 ppm (and a 15-minute reporting limit of 0.044 ppm) is preferred.
+Because of this, the faster-sampling 581 with an 8-hour reporting limit of 0.0014 ppm (and a 15-minute reporting limit of 0.044 ppm) is preferred.